1Department of Psychiatry, Kyung Hee University School of Medicine, Seoul, Korea.

 At a biochemical level, it is still unclear whether peripheral OT levels are correlated with OT levels in the brain,58) and whether and how intranasally administered OT reaches the receptors in the brain.59) If the pathway responsible for the behavioral effects of OT treatment is initially peripheral followed by increased central OT levels rather than initially central, then nasal administration is a suboptimal method for increasing central OT levels.60) Despite not knowing the mechanism for how OT penetrates the limbic system and reaches its receptors, individuals diagnosed with autism or related disorders seem to profit most from application of OT, and their social-communicative skills might improve significantly, based on the results of the trials.48)

 Some articles emphasized that rising levels of autism could be related to environmental exposure to toxins.64,65) DeSoto and Hitlan66) reviewed published research studies examining the relationship between toxic metal exposures and the risk of a subject being diagnosed with an ASD: 74% (43 of 58) of the studies showed a significant relationship between an ASD and toxic metal exposure.
-Hair analysis showed that autistic children have elevated hair concentrations for aluminum, arsenic, cadmium, mercury, antimony, nickel, lead, and vanadium.67) Also, there was a significant positive correlation between lead and verbal communication (
+Hair analysis showed that autistic children have elevated hair concentrations for aluminum, arsenic, cadmium, mercury, antimony, nickel, lead, and vanadium.67) Also, there was a significant positive correlation between lead and verbal communication (p=0.020) as well as general impression (p=0.008).
+These data support the theory that heavy metals play a role in the development of ASD.
+Among the heavy metals, mercury and lead especially have been the main focus of research on the causes of ASD symptoms.
+Low level of mercury has clearly been demonstrated to cause specific damage to developing human brain cells.68) Even very low level of lead exposure in childhood may cause lifelong impairment of attention, memory and learning.69)

 It is estimated that ASD children have impaired methylation, sulfation and anti-oxidant processes associated with the detoxification process of heavy metals.70) Urine tests are better conducted by the using chelating agent, ethylene diamine tetraacetic acid (EDTA) or 2, 3-dimercaptosuccinic acid (DMSA) to measure heavy metal concentrations in the body.71)